nataliiasolomchak21/moviegeek-booking/README.md

 ![Booking page](documentation/readme_files/booking-two-design.png)
 </details>

-Things I have changed: I wanted to created a real ciname experience by letting users choose the seats for the movie but because I wasn't able to implement that functionality, I stick to the number input (users can choose the number of seats they want to book).
+Things I have changed: I wanted to created a real cinema experience by letting users choose the seats for the movie but because I wasn't able to implement that functionality, I sticked to the number input (users can choose the number of seats they want to book).
 Also, for the date and time I did a dropdown menu.

 #### Booking Confirmation page
 <details><summary><b>Booking Confirmation page</b></summary>